Where Is the Best Place in Sri Lanka to See Elephants? I can answer this question in three words. IN THE WILD.

 On another trip to Sri Lanka we visited Udawalawe National Park.
 It was one of the best wildlife experiences I’ve ever had!
 We drove through the park with a jeep and saw so many healthy elephants – many families with baby animals, which was really cute.
 Our driver made sure to keep a healthy distance tot hem and not disturb them.
 We watched elephants feeding on trees, bathing in a river, sleeping… It was such a great experience to see them living in their real habitat.
 I’d love to go back to Udawalawe!

 Want to know more about the Sri Lankan Elephant?
 Check out this BBC documentary, Sri Lanka, Elephant Island!
-Note: May not be available from all viewing locations.
+Note: May is not available from all viewing locations.

 But wherever you decide to see an elephant in Sri Lanka, I implore you to let it be in the wild, not at an elephant orphanage!